 Campaigning in south Wales, he said his party would beat Labour in "many constituencies" in the region if the Conservatives withdrew from the field.

-But he said Boris Johnson would have to abandon his deal with the EU, which was "not Brexit" but a "short term political fix" to win the election.
+But he also denounced Boris Johnson's deal with the EU as "not Brexit", calling it a "short term political fix" to win December's general election.

 He also challenged the prime minister to a head-to-head debate on the deal.